priyasingh16/Fully-Automated-GCP-Healthcare-API/README.md

 ![Figure 1: MIMIC-III critical care database](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fsdata.2016.35/MediaObjects/41597_2016_Article_BFsdata201635_Fig1_HTML.jpg?as=webp)

 Fast Healthcare Interoperability Resources (FHIR) format

+To standardize the data in FHIR format, we intend to explore Google’s Protocol buffer which are  Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.

 ### Data description
 The dataset used is MIMIC-III<sup>1</sup> (‘Medical Information Mart for Intensive Care’) which is a openly available